Open 24 Hours

 Fast food and oral health

-Do you know that sugar and carbohydrates present in processed and fast foods can impact your dental and oral health?
-The reason is that fast food increases the bacteria and mouth’s acidity.
+Do you have any idea how sugar and carbohydrates present in fast foods can affect your oral health?
+The reason is that processed fast food increases the bacteria and the acidity of the mouth.

-Oral diseases that can be easily preventable in early stages affect many countries, causing major health issues and affecting people throughout their lifetime, causing pain and discomfort.
+Oral diseases that can be easily prevented in early stages affect many people throughout their lifetime, causing pain and discomfort.

-A new guideline of World Health Organization (WHO) recommended adults and children’s to limit their daily sugar intake for up to 10% of their total diet.
+A new guideline of the World Health Organization (WHO) recommended that adults and children should limit their daily sugar intake to up to 10% of their total diet.

-Here are the four worst food for oral health that lead to cavities and gum diseases.
+Here are the four worst foods for oral health that lead to cavities and gum disease.

 Sugary Food And Drinks

-Consuming sugary food and drinks can harm your dental as well as oral health providing fuel for bacteria formation that produces acids and leading to cavities in the surface of the teeth’s and tooth decay.
+Consuming sugary foods and drinks can harm your oral health, as they serve as a fuel for bacteria that produce acids, leading to cavities and tooth decay.

-One tablespoon of ketchup contains up to 4 grams of free sugar, and a single can of soda, soft drink, or sugar-sweetened drink contains up to 40 grams of sugar that has the potential to ruin your dental and overall oral health.
+One tablespoon of ketchup contains at least 4 grams of free sugar, whereas a single can of soft drink or sugar-sweetened drink contains up to 40 grams of sugar that can ruin your overall oral health.

 Carbonated Soft Drinks

-Consuming excess soft drinks is one of the major risk factors for oral health problems.
-Most soft drinks, sodas, and energy drinks contain about 50 – 60 grams of sugar, which can severely harm your tooth enamel.
+Having excessive soft drinks is one of the major risks for oral health problems.
+Soft drinks, sodas, and energy drinks contain 50 – 60 grams of sugar that can severely harm your tooth enamel.

 Acidic Food And Drinks

-Acidic food and drinks that are generally found in fast foods are a major cause of tooth erosion, it can severely affect and harm the surface of the teeth leading to sensitivity to hot and cold.
+Acidic foods and drinks found in fast food are a major cause of tooth erosion, which can severely damage the tooth surface, leading to sensitivity to hot and cold.

-Certain fruits like oranges, grapefruits, and lemons are rich in acids that can be bothersome, cause sore mouths, and erode your tooth enamel.
+Certain fruits, like lemons, oranges, and grapefruits, are rich in acids that can cause sore mouths and erode tooth enamel.

 Sticky And Starchy Foods